cricrazy/mydoc/vim/vim-howto.rst

 .. code-block:: IDL
    :linenos:

-    ; This user utility reads information from a
+    ; This utility reads information from a
-    ; Batch Life Data Selection file (*.data) and
-    ; life controls file (*.life_ctl).
-It checks
-    ; if there are blank lines before the thd
-    ; files in the data file.
-In case there are
-    ; no extra blank lines then it proceeds to
-    ; check if the parameters in batch life data
-    ; file are present in the associated GDF or
-    ; THD file.
+    ; file. it checks for any blank lines.

 Advanced search and replace to change consecutive numbers